About the course

 Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in the field of environmental conservation, ecology, biodiversity or a related life sciences subject.
 For applicants with a degree from the USA, the minimum GPA sought is 3.6 out of 4.0.

-Non-graduates may be considered if they are able to demonstrate considerable experience in the field of environmental conservation practice.
+Applicants who do not meet this requirement may also be considered if they are able to demonstrate considerable experience in the field of environmental conservation practice.

 Applicants should have some first-hand knowledge and/or experience of field work or conservation issues.